Healthy Homes Assessment Pukahu

 Rental Property Home Assessments Pukahu

-The areas of rental property that are affected by Healthy Homes Standard.
-Healthy Homes Standards in Pukahu include each:
+The areas of rental property that are affected to The Healthy Homes Standards in Pukahu include each:

 • Living Rooms